 And then north to Scotland.
 Above Edinburgh and Glasgow, you quickly move in to the Scottish Highlands with their lochs, stunning scenery and wild wind swept mountains.
 Locations such as Loch Ness and John O’Groats are internationally famous.

-Just remember to pack a travel adapter when you visit the UK so that you can keep all your smartphones, cameras and tablets charged and capture the amazing images.
+We can't stress enough how important it is to check what type of travel adapter you need for the United Kingdom.
+Do remember to pack a travel adapter when you visit the UK so that you can keep all your smartphones, cameras and tablets charged and capture the amazing images.